 First, Lewis takes the lessons quantum physics teaches seriously enough to withhold endorsement of Almost-Lewis’s fifth thesis, that the only perfectly natural relations are spatiotemporal relations.

 Second, Lewis is agnostic as to whether, in addition to spacetime points, there might be (in this, or other possible worlds) fundamental entities that are occupants of such points.
 But agnosticism on this score is probably a bad idea: the proposed possibility is not clearly intelligible, nor it is clear what its motivation could be.
-For more, see the
+For more, see the supplementary document on

 Third, on a plausible story about what non-fundamental entities there are, it will turn out that on Almost-Lewis’s view, everything that exists is composed of simples (parts, that themselves have no proper parts).
 Lewis is also agnostic on this score: he takes it to be at least an epistemic possibility that there is “gunk”: something, every proper part of which itself has a proper part (see for example Lewis 1991).
 Lewis says relatively little either about the status of this possibility (in particular, is it more than merely epistemic?), or about its potential ramifications for his various positions in metaphysics.
 To keep things simple, I will discount it for the remainder of this main essay.

 Fourth, Lewis holds that his thesis of Humean Supervenience is, at best, only contingently true.
 Of course, given that he recognizes the (metaphysical) possibility of perfectly natural, non-spatiotemporal relations, he should treat HS as at best contingent.
 But he advances reasons for doing so of a quite different sort.
-They are not particularly good reasons, and so we will pass them by; but see the
+They are not particularly good reasons, and so we will pass them by; but see the supplementary document on

 What, finally, should we make of Lewis’s conception of fundamental ontology?
 A complicated question; I will limit discussion to just two important worries.
 Let’s begin by noting the obvious influence of a certain scientifically-informed conception of the world in shaping Lewis’s picture of reality.
 Lewis himself is quite explicit about this influence: